dafny-lang/dafny/Test/tutorial/induction-principle.md

 As expected, the `PureNoInductionPrinciple` proof requires the `Assign` and `Bind` cases to be updated.

-**Note:** if you look at the number of lines of code, you will notice that updating or providing the definitions required by the induction principle forces us to modify more lines of code that updating the proofs when not using the induction principle.
+**Note:** If you look at the number of lines of code, you will notice that updating or providing the definitions required by the induction principle forces us to modify more lines of code that updating the proofs when not using the induction principle.
 The question then is how straightforward it is to update or provide those definitions, compared to the cost